orrc/android-large-test-failures/README.md

 Running large numbers of Android unit tests together seems to cause problems.
 Large being at least 300 to 500 tests for a single project.

-While running tests on an Android emulator, at some point the test runner will stop executing and possibly crash.
+While running tests on an Android device, at some point the test runner will stop executing and possibly crash.
-This has not been observed on an actual Android device so far.
+This has mainly been observed been in the emulator, but potentially seems to occur on slower Android devices (see the following Stack Overflow link).

 See: http://stackoverflow.com/questions/3576887/large-amount-of-unit-tests-cause-freezes-with-failed-binder-transaction

-This repository is an attempt to reproduce this as simply as possible, with the desire to be able to file meaningful bugs or come up with a solution.
+This repository is an attempt to reproduce this problem as simply as possible, with the desire to be able to file meaningful bugs or come up with a solution ([Bug 18660](http://b.android.com/18660) has since been filed).

-It contains a minimal Android project plus test project.
+The repo contains a minimal Android project plus a respective test project.
 The test project makes some very basic Android JUnit assertions, and repeats them 1000 times, using 1000 separate test methods.